A unique Edwardian Maple & Co sideboard/showcase, with inlaid top - antique

 Description

-Exceptional Edwardian Maple & Co display cabinet, with an inlaid top featuring a profiled stand above a finely inlaid frieze and a magnificent classic inlaid panel with intarsia on the doors surrounded by recessed glass doors with inlays and rabbit motifs, all interior-lined, standing on inlaid, tapered legs ending in feet.
+Exceptional Edwardian Maple & Co display cabinet, with an inlaid top featuring a profiled stand above a finely inlaid frieze and a magnificent classic inlaid panel on the doors, surrounded by recessed glass doors with inlays and rabbit motifs, all interior-lined.
+It stands on inlaid, tapered legs ending in feet.
 This antique cabinet retains its original finish, which has been cleaned, restored, and waxed, all in a ready-to-place condition.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-It is a nod to history, the creation, and design of classic and timeless furniture.
+Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
+It’s a nod to history, creating and designing classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Notable and interesting are antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
 Unique, selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
-The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a substantial mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, using brown stains, cornices, sturdy plinths, and relief decorations.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making.
+Renaissance furniture was quite heavy and robust, often using brown stains, cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
 Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Many global brands now reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
+Lion paws and eagle heads are common motifs in Renaissance style furniture.
+Currently, many global brands recreate such furniture, drawing inspiration from Italian and French artisans.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially crucial when searching for the perfect exclusive antique for your interior.
+This is especially important when searching for exclusive antique pieces suitable for your interior.

 Attributes / Details